-The French Embassy and Te Whare Hēra are open to submissions from mid-career contemporary French or France-based artists, with a recognised innovative artistic practice and portfolio, especially if their practices are informed by cross-cultural contexts, attention to social and political issues, dialogue between customary and contemporary practices or transdisciplinary explorations.
-Artists working with ephemeral media, including performance, photography, sound, printed matter, drawing in the expanded field and video are also particularly encouraged to apply.
-Artists should be fluent in English.
+Te Whare Hēra and French Artists support mid-career contemporary French or France-based artists with a recognised innovative artistic practice and portfolio, especially if their practices are informed by cross-cultural contexts, attention to social and political issues, and dialogue between customary and contemporary practices or transdisciplinary explorations.
+Artists working with ephemeral media, including performance, photography, sound, printed matter, drawing in the expanded field and video were encouraged to apply.

 Conditions and terms of reference